jackjunior/CodeChallenge-Quest/README.md

 ## Project Background

 This project is providing 2 APIs for a player to earn quest points to complete different milestones.
-Once the level completes, each milestone will provide an amount of chips awarded to return to the player.
+Once the level completes, each milestone will provide an amount of chips awarded and return to the player.

 ## Service Start